 Train travel is perhaps one of the best ways to explore the UK – especially if you don’t drive.
 Aww heck, even if you do drive, it’s still so much easier to get on a train, relax and watch the cities and countryside whiz past.
 Plus, it’s pretty easy to get around the country and also totally easy to grab train tickets in the UK, too. 🚂

-Train travel, especially recently, always seems to be on the up-and-up (price-wise at least).
-So, with that in mind I, I wanted to share some of the easiest ways you can save a pretty penny on your train travel across the UK.
+Train travel, especially recently, seems to be on the up-and-up.
+So, with that in mind I, I wanted to share some of the easiest ways you can save a pretty penny on your train tickets in the UK.

 After all, the more you save, the more you can spend exploring! 🇬🇧

 This is perhaps the most obvious one but for shorter train tickets in the UK (e.g. 1 – 2 hours).
 Booking up to a week or two in advance can save you quite a bit of money on your train tickets.

 For longer journeys, it’s a bit more dependent on how busy that route is and if you’re travelling during peak periods but looking to get tickets up to a month in advance can shave off a considerable amount of cost on your train travel.

 We’re talking going down from a cost of £100 down to a cost of just £10.
 The only downside is that you can only take the train you book, so if your plans change you might need to buy a new ticket.